geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Yeah, I hope that's fast, yeah.

 ##### **Geohot** [[00:33:40](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2020)]
 Yeah, I think it'll be fast.
 I've read the code for it, and it's very short, the AQL backdoor.
-The problem...
-The thing that we can't... do with PM4 is like the code to launch the kernel and synchronize the kernel is all in this one big AQL method.
+The problem..
+The thing that we can't.. do with PM4 is like the code to launch the kernel and synchronize the kernel is all in this one big AQL method.
 But yeah, I think for our normal synchronization, like our between GPU synchronization, we could just use a PM4 backdoor and it'll be fast.

 ##### **Geohot** [[00:34:12](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2052)]
-Yeah, and also another thing...
-I'm not sure...
+Yeah, and also another thing..
+I'm not sure..

 ##### **Nimlgen** [[00:34:17](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2057)]
 I don't remember any method or any plugin. to get an AQL to execute in direct buffers.
 And that could cost us a loss on the CPU speed.
 We can't just execute in direct buffers.